-Texas, United States: In contrast to the successes above, largemouth bass were stocked in a Texas reservoir.
+Texas, U.S.: In contrast to the successes above, largemouth bass were stocked in a Texas reservoir.
 Although the impact passed down to the phytoplankton, cyanobacteria densities did not change, and large cyanobacteria replaced edible phytoplankton species (Drenner et al. 2002).

 Carpenter, Stephen R., James F. Kitchell, and James R. Hodgson.
 1985.
 “Cascading trophic interactions and lake productivity.”
 BioScience 35 (10):634-639. doi: https://doi.org/10.2307/1309989.

 Chen, Jun, Ping Xie, Dawen Zhang, Zhixin Ke, and Hua Yang.
 2006.
 “In situ studies on the bioaccumulation of microcystins in the phytoplanktivorous silver carp (Hypophthalmichthys molitrix) stocked in Lake Taihu with dense toxic Microcystis blooms.”
 Aquaculture 261 (3):1026-1038. doi: https://doi.org/10.1016/j.aquaculture.2006.08.028.